arnaudober/python_exercises/README.md

 Some exercises with the Turtle package.
 Drawing a square, drawing a dashed line and a random walk, drawing a Spirograph.
 The final project paints a Hirst painting (dots of different colors, on a grid).

+### 16. Etch a Sketch

+A simple Etch a Sketch game, using the Turtle package.